openstack/ironic/doc/source/install/refarch/common.rst

 Once you make sure that the hardware supports these capabilities, you need to find a suitable driver.
 Most of enterprise-grade hardware has support for IPMI_ and thus can utilize :doc:`/admin/drivers/ipmitool`.
-Some newer hardware also supports :doc:`/admin/drivers/redfish`.
-Several vendors provide more specific drivers that usually provide additional capabilities.
-Check :doc:`/admin/drivers` to find the most suitable one.
+Hardware produced after 2020 also tends to support :doc:`/admin/drivers/redfish`, although the implementation quality and available features vary between vendors.

 .. _refarch-common-boot: